spread-ai/docs-appsmith-fork/docs/reference/widgets/tree-select.md

-Allows you to configure one or multiple actions (Framework functions, queries, or JS functions) to be executed when the user closes the dropdown list.
+Allows you to configure one or multiple actions (Framework functions, queries, or JavaScript functions) to be executed when the user closes the dropdown list.
 For example, you could use the **onDropdownClose** event to store the selected option in a database, hide additional information, or reset the widget to its original state.
 You can also write custom JavaScript logic for this event by clicking on the **JS** button next to the property.